Student demands

 We formally recommitted to actively tackle racism on our campuses and in our wider community on June 4, 2020 by signing onto the Race Equality Charter.
 Now, the University of Kent reaffirms that racism has no place within our campus community.
 We remain steadfast in our belief that it is our collective responsibility to stand up for justice, freedom, and human dignity.
 The University also recognises that we must do better and that we need not just talk, but action.
 We wish to highlight just some of the ongoing actions we have taken to combat racism:

-• We have committed to realising the Race Equality Charter.
+• We have committed to realising the Race Equality Charter and submitted our application for Bronze status in August 2024.

-• We have ratified a new EDI governance structure installing the EDI Strategy Group, EDI Operations Task Force and EDI Forum.
+• We have ratified a new EDI governance structure installing the EDI Strategy Group, Race Equality Charter Self-Assessment Team and teh EDI Operations Group.

-• We are hosting the Student Success project to uncover, monitor and recommend best practices for eliminating barriers to degree attainment for Black students.
+• The Student Success project aims to uncover, monitor and recommend best practices for eliminating barriers to degree attainment for Black students.

 • We have launched various pilots across Student Services dedicated to offering support to minoritised collectives within our University community